 Around the world, tile is the most popular roofing product.
 Why tile?
 Durability.
 It is designed for long-lasting performance.
 It is great for shedding water, is naturally ventilating, and it is strong.
 The availability of colors and styles makes it versatile.
 It is available in concrete and clay.
 The shape can vary from barreled or flat.
 The advantage of tile roofing is the longevity; like slate, a tile roof can last up to 100 years.

 In recent years, metal roofing has made a comeback.
 Metal roofs used to be what most people think of as a “tin roof”, corrugated steel, and silvery gray.
 Today, metal roofing comes in painted galvanized steel, metal tiles, metal shingles, stainless steel, copper, and aluminum.
 A metal roof is resistant to fire, water, mildew, insects, and rot.
 Paint finishes usually have a 30-year warranty.
 Another advantage for a metal roof in Texas or Oklahoma is the fact that the metal reflects the radiant heat from the sun, minimizing midday heat gain on your home.

 For flat or low-pitch roofs, modified bitumen is a Baker Roofing option.
 This is an asphalt product that can be applied either hot or cold.
 It is a long-lasting roof, 20 years or more.
 It is a durable roof, almost leak-proof when installed properly.
 Modified bitumen roofs stand up well to wind, fire, and hail.
 They are black in color and can absorb heat.

-Baker Roofing & Construction LLC offers many materials for your residential roofing project.
-We have experienced and trained technicians for every roofing material installation.
+Baker Roofing & Construction offers many materials for your residential roofing project near Dallas.
+We have experienced and trained technicians for nearly every roofing material installation.
 If there is a material you are interested in, give us a call.
 We can install any roofing material on the market.
 Your home deserves the right roof and the best roofers to do the installation.
-Baker Roofing & Construction LLC is the right roofer for your job.
+Baker Roofing & Construction is the right roofer for your job.